Disneyland Ticket Discounts

 - Select Disneyland tickets are sold at Flight Centre locations in Canada, in Canadian dollars.
 Frequently you’ll find lower prices here than direct from Disney.

-- Select Walt Disney World Park Hopper passes are sold at some other CAA offices.
+- Select Disneyland tickets are sold at some CAA offices.
 Some Disney Store locations may also carry select Disney tickets.
 (We strongly recommend calling ahead to find out whether the location near you is offering tickets.)
 The price of Disney tickets purchased in Canada is adjusted periodically to conform to the current exchange rate, so at times it may be possible to time a purchase to benefit from a sudden change in the exchange rate.
 (Tickets purchased in Canada may be intended only for Canadians and there is a slight chance you might be asked for ID, so US citizens who live near the border should keep this in mind.)

-- Canadians can redeem Air Miles for select Disneyland tickets.
+- Readers report that Canadians can redeem Air Miles for select Disneyland tickets.
 See the Air Miles site for details.
 Thanks to Dawn N for info.